Chile Colorado is a rich beef or pork stew with a delicious red chile sauce. Make this hearty stew recipe for a flavorful Tex Mex meal.

 - 2 tbsp vegetable oil

-- 2 cups small white potatoes, quartered
+- 2 cups quartered small white potatoes optional

 - Cut the pork shoulder into half inch cubes, season with the kosher salt and pepper, and brown the meat in a large, stock pot over medium heat with oil.